Keeping your finances in check is critical for any business.

 If you want some bookkeeping examples, everyday tasks for this role include reconciling finances with banks, creating monthly reports, and balancing the books by entering financial information clearly and accurately.

 What is bookkeeping in accounting?
 Bookkeeping is a part of the broader accounting umbrella, but a dedicated bookkeeper will not provide the same breadth of services as an accountant might.
+Check out our bookkeeping vs accounting run-down for a better understanding of how bookkeeping is distinct from more general accounting.

 To be a bookkeeper in Australia, you must be registered with the Tax Practitioners Board as a BAS Agent.

-To achieve that position, you’ll need to complete a relevant qualification, such as a Certificate IV Accounting and Bookkeeping or a Diploma in Accounting at a qualified institution.
+To achieve that position, you’ll need to complete a relevant qualification, such as a Certificate IV in Accounting and Bookkeeping or a Diploma in Accounting at a qualified institution.

-Businesses of all shapes and sizes, from one-person startups to multinational companies, need to use bookkeeping services or employ bookkeepers to ensure their finances are up-to-date, accurate and regularly maintained for the end of the tax year.
+Businesses of all shapes and sizes, from one-person startups to multinational companies, need to use bookkeeping services or employ bookkeepers to ensure their finances are up-to-date, accurate and regularly maintained by the end of the tax year.

 You may be wondering, what is bookkeeping for a small business, and how does it differ?